Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

-There’s no other way to put it: Not getting paid on time is one of the common downsides of freelancing.
+Plus, not getting paid on time is one of the common challenges of freelancing.

 Let’s get to it.

-Before you start doing any work for a client, it’s important to make sure you’re protected (as much as one can be) from any late payment situations.
+Before you start doing any work for a client, it’s essential to make sure you’re protected (as much as one can be) from any late payment situations — so later you won’t have to wonder what to do when a client doesn’t pay.

-Requesting an initial deposit is always a smart move, especially if they are a new client.
-How can you trust that they will pay you if you’ve never worked with them before?
+Otherwise, how can you trust that they’ll pay you if you’ve never worked with them before?

 One of the best ways to protect yourself from late payments (or not getting paid at all) is to include a detailed breakdown of your payment terms in your contract.